rolloff/rolloff.github.io/about.md

 ---

 I am a CS Ph.D. student at UC Berkeley advised by Benjamin Recht and Jim Demmel.
 I research optimization algorithms for deep learning.
-When I am not wrestling with torch builds, I play in a Scottish fiddle band in Berkeley.